-Complex discrete manufacturers are assailed with constantly changing technology, marketplace uncertainty and tremendous volatility.
-Some have realized that they need to be nimbler, more cost competitive and more responsive to customer requirements.
+Complex discrete manufacturers are assailed with constantly changing technology, marketplace uncertainty, and tremendous volatility.
+Some have realized that they need to be nimbler, more cost-competitive, and more responsive to customer requirements.

-It starts with a plan to define current and future states of both IT and Operational Technology (OT) systems.
-It also explicitly maps how new technology can deliver on business goals in order to successfully support mission-critical business systems on the F-35 production line and reinforce Lockheed Martin’s ability to deliver for customers.
+It starts with a plan to define the current and future states of both IT and Operational Technology (OT) systems.
+It also explicitly maps how new aerospace technology can deliver on business goals in order to successfully support mission-critical business systems on the F-35 production line and reinforce Lockheed Martin’s ability to deliver for customers.

 The expected results?
-A strategic approach to digital transformation that aligns business strategy, infrastructure and technology to establish true digital continuity across F-35 production.
+A strategic approach to digital transformation that aligns business strategy, infrastructure, and technology to establish true digital continuity across F-35 production.
 This digital thread pervades the enterprise and the entire supply chain from one end to the other.
-All suppliers, partners and customers become part of one digital ecosystem that even extends to distribution channels and product lifecycle sustainment (MRO) support.
+All suppliers, partners, and customers become part of one digital ecosystem that even extends to distribution channels and product lifecycle sustainment (MRO) support.